nkruk/calofilms/README.md

 ## CaloFilms

 Small React.js portfolio project.
-Libraries used so far: react-material-ui, axios, redux, redux-thunk.
+Libraries used so far: react-material-ui (core and icons), axios, redux, redux-thunk, react-router-dom.
 Firebase as backend.

 This site features films recommended by Santiago Calori (@sancalori).